 How to register for the Cohort Leader Screener (assessment):

-Find your Unique ID on your TEAL Profile: Click Here.
-You will need this ID to register.
-If you have never served as an educator in Texas, and you do not have a TEAL account, please email firstname.lastname@example.org.
+- Find your Unique ID on your TEAL Profile: Click Here.
+You will need this ID prior to registering.

-Once you complete the registration survey, you will receive an email from TEA with information on how to login to your account to complete the screener.
-It may take up to 2 business days for this email to be generated.
+- Once you complete the registration process, you will receive an email from TEA with information on how to login to your account to access the Screener course.

 How to prepare for the Cohort Leader Screener: